 EquityMultiple’s Biggest Asset

-One way that EquityMultiple mitigates the risks I mentioned above is through superior customer service.
-In an effort to learn about the platform, I had the opportunity to chat with the company’s executive team.
+In an effort to learn about EquityMultiple's platform, I had the opportunity to chat with the company’s executive team.
 They even reached out with some clarifying emails.

 Great customer service and a great team may be EquityMultiple’s biggest asset.
 I can’t quantify the value of the EquityMultiple team, but I certainly won’t overlook it when I compare real estate crowdfunding platforms.